-WEEKLY QUIZZES (approx. 130 points this may change)
+WEEKLY QUIZZES (approx. 130 points \\this may change\\)

 Each week you will take a short (10 question, 10 point) quiz based on the material in the lectures and textbook.
-The quiz will be timed (15 minutes for each quiz).
-Quizzes will be open the entire week of the material, and are due Monday 5pm of the following week.
-(For example, the quiz for Week 3 is open all of Week 3 and is due by Monday 5pm of Week 4.
-Due dates are set in Canvas to remind you!)
+The quiz will be timed (12 minutes for each quiz).
 The quizzes are closed book/note/internet and you are expected to work alone.
-You will have access to the answers to the quiz questions once the quiz closes for the week.